 When Do I Need To Amend My Trust?

-You should periodically review your plan to make sure it is legally up to date and meets all of your wishes.
+You should periodically review your plan and amend your trust to make sure it is legally up to date and meets all of your wishes.
 The estate planning process is exactly that.
 It is a “process” and not a one time event.

 The following are some major life changes that require your trust to be amended.